funcool/clojure.jdbc/README.rst

 - Remove some taken code from clojure.java.jdbc that are licensed under epl.
 - Add ability to set the isolation level.
+- Add new ``query`` function.
+- Change default behavior for querying a database: now the default behavior is evaluate a request because of all jdbc implementation retrieves all resulset in memory and use lazy-seq is totally useless.

 Version 0.1-beta1
 ~~~~~~~~~~~~~~~~~